nelson6e65/phpdoc-vuepress/docs/guide/configuration.md

 In order to accomplish this, you must create a configuration file named  `phpdoc.dist.xml` and setup (1, 2, and 3).

 :::tip Template location [3]
-If you installed via Composer, the template will be `vendor/nelson6e65/phpdoc-vuepress/data/templates/vuepress`.
+If you installed via Composer, the template will be located at `vendor/nelson6e65/phpdoc-vuepress/data/templates/vuepress` directory.

 ```xml
 <transformations>